-- How does Jesus say we should treat others? - 2.
-Has someone ever been mean to you?
+- How does Jesus say we should treat others?

+- 2. Has someone ever been mean to you?
 How did you want them to treat you?
-How does Jesus say you should treat them? - 3.
-Who should we love? - 4.
-If we do what is good and share with others without thinking they will give us anything back, what will we be?
+How does Jesus say you should treat them?

+- 3. Who should we love?

+- 4. If we do what is good and share with others without thinking they will give us anything back, what will we be?

+- 5. Who does God treat kindly?

+- 6. How can you be full of mercy to others?

-would like information on our present programs and future initiatives, contact aodce@antiochian.org.
+Let Us Attend! is published by the Antiochian Orthodox Department of Christian Education (www.antiochian.org).
+If you would like information on our present programs and future initiatives, contact aodce@antiochian.org.
 We gratefully acknowledge support from the Order of St. Ignatius which funds, in part, the work of the Department.